SeriousBug/turinginterpreter/Readme.md

 directory, stack will compile the project and install it.

-If you want to use the tools without installing it, you can also run `stack build`, however you will need to prepend `stack exec` when following the usage examples.
+If you want to use the simulator without installing it, you can also run `stack build`, however you will need to prepend `stack exec` when following the usage examples.